cloudmanic/clicky/README.md

 ## Overview

-A Codeigniter package for speaking to http://getclicky.com
+A PHP composer based package for speaking to http://getclicky.com

 ## Requirements